lupyuen/lupyuen.github.io/src/pinephone2.md

 # Rolling to RISC-V

-_We're moving to RISC-V?_
+_Fixing up NuttX for PinePhone..._

+_Surely we can do that for the next couple of years?_

 TODO

-Retrospective

-Getting dated, since 2015, 8 years ago!
+Allwinner A64 SoC was released in 2015...
+That's 8 years ago!

 [Other Allwinner A64 handhelds](https://retrododo.com/funnyplaying-retro-pixel-pocket/)